I first learned to apply mathematical models to chemical and biological systems in 2007 and haven’t looked back since.

 After finishing my dissertation, I moved back East to be a Postdoctoral Research Fellow in the Popel Systems Biology Lab at Johns Hopkins University School of Medicine.
-My research is focused on building multi-scale models, molecular through tissue scale, to study immune checkpoint blockade therapies for immuno-oncology and investigate the progression of breast cancer metastasis.
+My research focused on building multi-scale models, molecular through tissue scale, to study immune checkpoint blockade therapies for immuno-oncology and investigate the progression of breast cancer metastasis.

 I successfully defended my Chemical Engineering Ph.D. dissertation, with distinction, on April 29th, 2014.